peterpeterparker/stylo/README.md

 The inline editor that is uses to style texts (bold, italic, colors, etc.) is a web component named `<stylo-toolbar/>`.

-It is provided per default with Stylo but can also be used as a standalone component.
+It is used per default with Stylo on desktop but can also be used as a standalone component.

+Because mobile devices are already shipped with their own tooltip, the toolbar is not activated by Stylo on such device.

 ## Menus